 “Why do you want these?
 You NEVER eat raspberries when I buy them,” the mom replied in a stern tone.

 What the mom didn’t understand was that this is how children learn to like different foods.
 They see it several times, they show interest, they don’t eat if for a while, they try a bite, they don’t eat it for a while, they try it again and so on.
 She was telling her daughter she didn’t like raspberries but that wasn’t true.
 Her daughter was going through the process of learning, the same way kids learn to do other things like read and write.

 Don’t miss our next — and final — post in our picky eating series which provides proven ways parents can help their kids grow into good eaters.

 Want this entire picky-eating series plus new content, research and stories?
-Get my new new e-book From Picky to Powerful
+Get my book From Picky to Powerful

 Tanofsky-Kraff M, Haynos AF, Kottler LA, Yanovski SZ, Yanovski JA.
 Laboratory-based studies of eating among children and adolescents.
 Curr Nutr Food Sci.
 2007;3(1):55-74